kaapana/kaapana/docs/source/getting_started.rst

 Build modes
 ^^^^^^^^^^^
+If you **don't** have access to a Docker registry with **already built containers** for Kaapana, you need to build them first.
+This is comparable to a binary of regular software projects - if you already have access to it, you can continue with **step 3**.

+| The complete build will take **~4h** (depending on the system)!
-Currently Kaapana supports three different **build-modes**:
+| Currently Kaapana supports three different **build-modes**:

-1. **Local build (default)**
+1. **Local build**

-   By choosing this option you will need **no external Docker registry** to install the platform.
-All Docker containers and Helm charts will be build and used locally on the server.
+   | By choosing this option you will need **no external Docker registry** to install the platform.
+   | All Docker containers will be build and used locally on the server.
+   | The Helm charts will still be downloaded from the DKFZ registry, as long as there is no local solution.
+   | **Extensions don't work with this mode yet**

 2. **Dockerhub**

-   `Dockerhub <https://hub.docker.com/>`_  offers a **free solution to store Docker containers** in a registry.
-The disadvantage of this method is that network access to Dockerhub must be guaranteed and all stored containers are publicly accessible (in the free version).
+   | `Dockerhub <https://hub.docker.com/>`_  offers a **free solution to store Docker containers** in a registry.
+   | The disadvantage of this method is that network access to Dockerhub must be guaranteed and all stored containers are publicly accessible (in the free version).
+   | All containers from Kaapana will be built locally, and then pushed to Dockerhub afterwards.
+   | When you deploy the platform, the images will then be downloaded directly from Dockerhub.
+   | It is therefore possible to build the containers on a **different** system than the server.

 3. **Private registry**

-   The third option is to use a private Docker Registry to manage the containers used.
-This option comes with many **additional features like access controll or the possibility to manage helm charts** directly in the registry.
+   This option will use a private Docker Registry to manage the containers needed.
+   Here, you will have additional features like **access controll** or the possibility to manage **Helm charts** etc.
+   When you deploy the platform, the images will then be downloaded directly from your own registry.
+   It is therefore possible to build the containers on a **different** system than the server.
    The disadvantage of a private registry is, that you have to either host it yourself or at least pay for it.
    We recommend `Harbor <https://goharbor.io/>`__ or `Artifactory <https://jfrog.com/artifactory/>`__ as professional solutions for a custom registry.

 The following sections include a configuration example for each of the options (if applicable).